rom-1/EStarGmbH-Solver/README.md

 # EStarGmbH-Solver
-A Tampermonkey / Greasemonkey Script which auto-solves the EStarGmbH Arbeitssicherheitsmodule Questionnaire
+A Tampermonkey / Greasemonkey Script which auto-solves the EStarGmbH Arbeitssicherheitsmodule Questionnaire.

+Main Author: Martin J.
+Use at your own risk!

 Instructions:
  * Just install in Tampermonkey / Greasemonkey